algolia/docsearch/docs/src/styling.md

 ## Advanced styling

-If you want to more heavily style the results, feel free to have a look at the [SCSS source code][4].
+To more heavily style the results, feel free to have a look at the [SCSS source code][4].
 `_variables.scss` contains all the default theming, sizing and breakpoints.